List of Neighbours characters introduced in 2016: Brooke Butler

-Brooke Butler, played by Fifi Box, made her first screen appearance on 28 September 2016.
+Brooke Butler, played by Fifi Box, made her first appearance on 28 September 2016.
 The character and Box's casting was announced on 18 July 2016.
 She began filming her first scenes during the same week.
-Of her casting, Box commented, "I'm so excited to be heading to Ramsay Street to join the Neighbours family.
+Reporters for the Herald Sun had previously confirmed that Box had auditioned for the serial on 15 July, after she was contacted by the casting director.
+Of her casting, Box commented: "I'm so excited to be heading to Ramsay Street to join the Neighbours family.
 Acting has been a lifelong dream of mine and to get this opportunity on Australia's most loved and popular show has blown my mind.
 I'm too excited for words!"
 Executive producer Jason Herbison praised Box's audition and said she won the role after showing that she "could pull off Gold Coast chic".
 Brooke is the estranged mother of Xanthe Canning (Lily Van der Meer) and ex-partner of Gary Canning (Damien Richardson).
 She was billed as "an opportunistic, flighty and dubious woman who relies on her looks to get by."
 Network Ten Executive Producer Claire Tonkin added that Brooke would be a "colourful character".
 In December 2016, Herbison confirmed that Brooke would return during 2017.
 She returned during the episode broadcast on 12 April.

 Near their old Gold Coast apartment, Brooke sits in her car and watches her daughter Xanthe and Ben Kirk (Felix Mallard).
 Weeks later, Brooke comes to Erinsborough to reconnect with Xanthe.
 She is also reunited with her former partner Gary and meets his mother Sheila Canning (Colette Mann).
 Brooke apologises to Xanthe for leaving her for so long, but explains that she was being chased by several men that she had conned.
 Xanthe realises that Brooke has been in Perth with her half-sister Jessie the whole time.
 Brooke apologises for not being there for Xanthe.
 Brooke reveals that she has a business selling jewellery, but Sheila is suspicious of her timing, as the family have just won a cash prize on Family Feud.
 She later takes a pair of Brooke's sample earrings to get them valued, and when she learns that they are legitimate, Sheila apologises.
 Xanthe encourages her mother to host a jewellery party for their neighbours, where Brooke makes several sales.
 She later meets with Mack Sweetin (Brian Edmond), to whom she owes money, and asks for the jewellery order to be delayed, as she does not want the buyers to know they are getting fakes until she has convinced Xanthe to leave town with her.
 Ben sees Mack hand over the jewellery to Brooke, but she denies receiving the shipment.
 She then convinces Xanthe that Ben does not respect her, and the couple fall out.